 Mikaela Loach, climate-justice activist

 In 2020, the conversation around climate shifted.
 Finally, people who had previously been resistant to ideas of climate justice, and just wanted to focus on the climate science, were waking up to the fact that the climate crisis is a justice issue; that climate justice is racial justice and indigenous justice and migrant justice and gender justice and so much more.
 This shift in understanding is hugely meaningful.
-I hope that, in 2021, we will take all these learnings and ‘unlearnings’ and put them into action.
+I hope that we will take all these learnings and ‘unlearnings’ and put them into action.
 Because that’s what hope is.
 It’s action.
 As Rebecca Solnit says in Hope In The Dark: “Hope is not a lottery ticket you can sit on the sofa and clutch, feeling lucky.
 It is an axe you break down doors with in an emergency.
 Hope should shove you out the door, because it will take everything you have to steer the future away from endless war, from the annihilation of the earth’s treasures and the grinding down of the poor and marginal… To hope is to give yourself to the future – and that commitment to the future is what makes the present inhabitable.” @mikaelaloach

 Anna Foster, founder of E.L.V.
 Denim

 E.L.V.
 Denim was born from an ethos of zero waste and, from the outset, we were committed to making conscious environmental choices.
 By using only post-consumer waste to make our pieces, the material used has zero impact on the environment.
 Plus, we are giving discarded jeans a second life.
-In 2021, we are taking the next step to create a circular economy for the brand so that all E.L.V.
+This year, we are taking the next step to create a circular economy for the brand so that all E.L.V.
 Denim products can be reworked once again, meaning that they can have a third, fourth life – or even more… making good the damage to the environment that it cost to make the denim in the first place.

 When I started this brand in 2018, only a handful of people truly understood the meaning of sustainability and how vitally important it is.
 Now, just three years later, it’s on every business’s agenda.
 The next step is for us all to put it into everyday practice to ensure it’s no longer a trend but, I hope, a better way of life.